 Pro Tip: Hot water is not a problem here.
 In fact, if you turn the dial all the way left, you’ll get scalding water for the duration of your shower.
 Instead, keep the dial mostly center and make slight adjustments to warm up or cool down.

-Pro Tip: Do not rely on your bedside clock for accurate time or as an alarm because of the power outages.
+Pro Tip: Do not rely on your bedside clock for accurate time or as an alarm because of power outages.
 We also heard from another guest that they never received their wake-up call from the front desk.
-Be sure to pack a battery-operated travel-size alarm or your phone and charger!
+Be sure to pack a battery-operated travel-size alarm

 After making our way through immigration and customs, we walked out to the airport lobby and immediately spotted a Dreams representative.
 He welcomed us to Costa Rica, directed us to our transportation with Swiss Travel, and pointed out a mini-mart where we could buy a beer for the road.